Expedia (EXPE)

 Average revenue per booking (ARPB) is a critical metric to track because it not only measures how much users book on its platform but also the commission that Expedia can charge.

-Expedia’s ARPB fell over the last two years, averaging 1.7% annual declines.
+Expedia’s ARPB fell over the last two years, averaging 1.5% annual declines.
 This isn’t great, but the increase in room nights booked is more relevant for assessing long-term business potential.
 We’ll monitor the situation closely; if Expedia tries boosting ARPB by taking a more aggressive approach to monetization, it’s unclear whether bookings can continue growing at the current pace.
+Expedia ARPB

-This quarter, Expedia’s ARPB clocked in at $40.78.
-It declined 2.2% year on year, worse than the change in its room nights booked.
+This quarter, Expedia’s ARPB clocked in at $37.73.
+It grew by 2.4% year on year, slower than its booking growth.

 7. Gross Margin & Pricing Power